Raphinha, Pedri, Gavi updates: Barca injury, suspension list

-Barcelona will continue their Champions League campaign with a clash against Club Brugge on Wednesday.
+Barcelona will continue their La Liga campaign with a clash against Celta Vigo on Sunday.

-Hansi Flick's side have picked up six points from their three Champions League matches this season, which has left them in ninth spot in the overall division.
+Hansi Flick's side will enter this match off the back of a 3-3 draw with Club Brugge in the Champions League.

-Here, Sports Mole rounds up all of Barcelona's injury and suspension news ahead of their clash with Club Brugge, who are 20th in the Champions League table, picking up three points from three matches.
+Here, Sports Mole rounds up all of Barcelona's injury and suspension news ahead of their clash with Celta, who are 12th in Spain's top flight, boasting 13 points from their opening 12 matches of the campaign.

 Raphinha